Amphibians of Australia

-The leaf green tree frog (Litoria phyllochroa) is a species of tree frog common to forests of eastern Australia.
+The leaf green tree frog (Dryopsophus phyllochrous) is a species of tree frog common to forests of eastern Australia.

 Amphibians of Australia are limited to members of the order Anura, commonly known as frogs.
 All Australian frogs are in the suborder Neobatrachia, also known as the modern frogs, which make up the largest proportion of extant frog species.
 About 230 of the 5,280 species of frog are native to Australia with 93% of them endemic.
 Compared with other continents, species diversity is low, and may be related to the climate of most of the Australian continent.
 There are two known invasive amphibians, the cane toad and the smooth newt.

 Origins

 The Australian continent once formed part of the supercontinent Pangaea, which split into Gondwana and Laurasia approximately 180 million years ago.
-The earliest true frog fossil, Vieraella herbsti, is dated between 188 and 213 million years old.
-This predates the splitting of Gondwana, and has resulted in frogs present on all continents.
+The earliest true frog fossil, Vieraella herbsti, is dated between 188 and 213 million years old, predating this split.
+This has resulted in frogs being present on all continents.

 The first two continents to split from Australia were South America and Africa.
 The amphibian fauna of both these continents are varied due to collisions with Laurasian continents.
 However, the South African family Heleophrynidae, and the South American family Leptodactylidae, are both closely related to Myobatrachidae, an Australian family of ground dwelling frogs.

-Fossil data suggests the tree frogs, of the family Hylidae, originated in South America after its separation from Africa.
-Outside Australia, tree frogs are widespread throughout much of North and South America, Europe and Asia.
-Tree frogs presumably migrated to Australia via Antarctica.
-Similarities in melanosomes between some Litoria and Phyllomedusa suggests a relationship between the South American and Australian tree frogs, however immunological evidence suggests an early divergence between the families.
+Fossil data suggests the tree frogs of the family Pelodryadidae originated in South America after its separation from Africa.
+Outside Australia, the tree frog family Hylidae are widespread throughout much of North, Europe and Asia.
+Pelodryadid tree frogs presumably migrated to Australia via Antarctica.
+Similarities in melanosomes between Pelodryadidae and Phyllomedusidae suggests a relationship between the South American and Australian tree frogs, however immunological evidence suggests an early divergence between the families.

 India, Madagascar and Seychelles split from Gondwana approximately 130 million years ago.
 The family Sooglossidae is native to both India and the Seychelles, and is considered a sister taxon to Myobatrachidae.
 Sooglossidae is more closely related to Myobatrachidae than the African or South American families.